-Samsung has announced at the IFA event in Berlin, a first droid from Samsung for the European market, Samsung I5510.
-The Samsung I5510 smartphone will be appeared on the Vodafon with a slide-out QWERTY keyboard and run Android 2.2 (Froyo).
+At the IFA event in Berlin, Samsung has announced the first droid from Samsung for the European market, Samsung I5510.
+The Samsung I5510 smartphone will be appeared on the Vodafone with a slide-out QWERTY keyboard and run Android 2.2 (Froyo).

 The Samsung I5510 phone supports Wi-Fi 802.11 b/g, 3G, HSDPA and HSUPA, GPRS Class 10 (4+1/3+2 slots), 32 – 48 kbps and EDGE Class 10, 236.8 kbps and for both 2G GSM 850 / 900 / 1800 / 1900 and 3G HSDPA 2100 network for connections and also support Google Search, Maps, Gmail, Google Talk, Picasa, YouTube, Calendar, Voice memo, Social networking integration, and Java support via third party application.

 The Samsung I5510 has a strong, solid, and large keyboard that has surprisingly big buttons well spaced out and you’ll get an optical trackpad beneath the screen, as well as a menu and back key.
 Samsung has opted for a four-row configuration with numbers and symbols accessible via a function key.
 There is no released date and price available but we expected to be available in the fourth quarter of 2010 with the price $256 or 200 euro.